-Dynamic Enable this feature to perform dynamic reauthorization Reauthorization for calls made though this access number.
+Dynamic Reauthorization Enable this feature to perform dynamic reauthorization for calls made though this access number.
 Dynamic reauthorization is required in cases where an account is concurrently using multiple services and making a payment while the session is still in progress.
 Please consult the Overdraft Protection section in the PortaBilling® Administrator Guide for more information.
 Music on Hold Specify a Pre-ring MOH class here.
 Class Note: Ringtone files for custom MOH should be placed under /porta_var/porta- um/prompts/moh/OPTION_VALUE/ (e.g. for the MOH class "my-ringtone" the path will be /porta_var/porta-um/prompts/moh/my-ringtone/).
-End Announce This feature announces the remaining time in seconds or Time, sec simply plays a "beeping" sound.
-This "time left" warning is played when there are a specified number of seconds left before the call is disconnected.
-End Announce Choose one of the following types of "time left" Type warnings: • beep - plays "beeping" sound; • voice - announces the remaining time in seconds.
-Disconnect Call The call can be disconnected before an account's balance Before, sec is actually depleted.
-Specify in seconds (till the calculated , end of the call) when to disconnect the call.
+Disconnection This feature allows you to provide a warning when a call is about to be disconnected because of insufficient funds.
+Warning Interval, sec This ensures that the customer has a sufficient amount of time to react and either finish the call or top up their D .
+F balance.
+Repeat Every, sec This feature allows you to provide multiple warnings before a call is disconnected because of insufficient funds.
+In this case, IVR repeats the warning every specified number of seconds until the end of the call.
+These warnings help your customers to estimate whether there is enough time to finish their conversation or not, or if necessary, to top up their balance.
+Type of Choose one of the following warning types: Disconnection • beep - plays "beeping" sound; Warning • voice - announces the remaining time in Diagonne et Cell seconds.
+The call can be disconnected before an account's balance Disconnect Call Before, sec is actually depleted.
+Specify in seconds (till the calculated Maria Dia end of the call) when to disconnect the call.
 Maximum Dial Maximum number of dial attempts within one session.
 Attempts By default: 3.
 Premium Number Specify the subscribe command, which must be sent in Subscribe an SMS to the premium number in order to register the Command customer's ANI.
 Premium Number Specify the SMS number where the customer can send an SMS Number SMS for registering his ANI.
 Premium Number Specify the amount which will be transferred from the Deposited customer's telecom balance to his account in your Amount PortaBilling®.

 Premium Number Specify the ISO 4217 currency code (e.g. USD) for Currency recharging purposes.